-Mýrdalsjökull glacier is one of the best-known in Iceland- from which the alluring Kötlujökull glacier originates.
-Kötlujökull is named after the robust Icelandic Volcano Katla, which is covered by the glacier.
-As the enormous mass of ice has been slowly crawling down from the volcano-mountain, it creates in some of Iceland’s most impressive natural ice caves.
+Mýrdalsjökull glacier is one of the best-known in Iceland, from which the alluring Kötlujökull glacier originates.
+Kötlujökull is named after the robust Icelandic Volcano Katla, covered by the glacier.
+The enormous mass of ice has been slowly crawling down from the volcano mountain, creating some of Iceland’s most impressive natural ice caves.
 On this exhilarating Super Jeep tour, you will get to explore the wonders of this stunning natural phenomenon.
 You will see why as soon as you step in!

-Once picked up, it’s time to move towards glaciers, there will be a stop at the gas station where you could buy some snacks or drinks.
-The drive starts on the famous road 1 but soon we will make a turn to what seems like a no man’s land.
-Enchanting glaciers and mountains will surround us along the way.
-The Super jeep has no problem taking on the rough and rugged road but the drive is exciting none the less.
+Once picked up, it's time to move towards glaciers, there will be a stop at the gas station where you could buy some snacks or drinks.
+The drive starts on the famous Road 1, but soon we will make a turn to what seems like a no man's land.
+Stunning glaciers and mountains will surround us along the way.
+The super jeep has no problem taking on the rough and rugged road, but the drive is exciting nonetheless.

-We will come to a stop near the roots of Kötlujökull glacier and the view that greets us is otherworldly.
-We will take on our crampons and helmets, and take a short walk to the opening of the ice cave.
-We might need to climb a few steps on ladders to the entrance of the cave.
-As the natural ice cave is in a constant change, conditions can be different at each tour.
-The climb is, however, not difficult at all and anyone in an average physical condition should be able to climb these steps.
-It might look adventurous but it is not demanding at all!
+We will come to a stop near the roots of the Kötlujökull glacier, and the view that greets us is otherworldly.
+We will take on our crampons and helmets and take a short walk to the ice cave's opening.
+We might need to climb a few steps on ladders to the cave entrance.
+As the natural ice cave constantly changes, conditions can differ on each tour.
+However, the climb is not challenging at all, and anyone in an average physical condition should be able to climb these steps.
+It might look adventurous at first, but it is not demanding at all!

 Beautiful layers of different colored ice and volcanic ash unfold from the ice as we come closer to the cave, painting impressive stripes in the glacier.
-Your guide will tell you all about the history of the glacier, the ice cave and the area around it making the tour educating and exciting all at once.
+Your guide will tell you all about the glacier's history, the ice cave, and the area around it, making the tour educating and exciting all at once.